Josh-Diamond/rancher-terratest/README.md

 Note:
-- Extending the test timeout is a best practice.
+- Extending the test timeout is a best practice
-- The default timeout when testing with Go is 10 mins.
+- The default timeout when testing with Go is 10 mins
-- To extend timeout, add `-timeout <int>m` when running tests;
+- To extend timeout, add `-timeout <int>m` when running tests
   - e.g. `go test <testfile>.go -timeout 45m` || `go test <testfile>.go -timeout 1h`
-- Tests that timeout will likely not have cleaned up resources properly.
+- Tests that timeout will likely not have cleaned up resources properly